HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 WOFF is an older, less efficient compression mechanism, but almost universally supported, accounting for an additional 11.6% of fonts served.
 In almost all cases (Internet Explorer 9-11 being the main exception), serving a font as WOFF is leaving performance on the table, and shows a risk of self-hosting; even if the format choices were optimal at the time of integration, it requires extra effort to update them as browsers improve.
 Using a hosted service guarantees that the best format is chosen, along with all relevant optimizations.

-Ancient versions of Internet Explorer (6-8), which still make about 1.5% of global browser share, require EOT.
+Ancient versions of Internet Explorer (6-8), which still make about 1.5% of global browser share, only support the EOT format.
 These don't show up in the top 5 MIME formats, but are necessary for maximum compatibility.

 Uncompressed fonts, like OTF and TTF files, are 2-3x larger than compressed, but still make up almost 5% of all fonts served, disproportionally on mobile.
 If you're serving these, it should be a red flag that optimization is possible.